-We obtained an understanding of the legal and regulatory framework that the group operates in, and identified the key laws and regulations that:
+We also obtained an understanding of the legal and regulatory framework that the group operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
+The key laws and regulations we considered in this context included the UK Companies Act and tax legislation.

-- had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included Companies (Jersey) Law 1991, pension legislation and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty.
+In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty.
 These included the licence conditions imposed by The Water Services Regulation Authority (Ofwat).